 To truly appreciate coffee, it’s interesting to know where the coffee beans came from.

-Our “Horny Goat” specialty coffee tells the story of how Kaldi, the goatherder.
+Our “Horny Goat” specialty coffee tells the story of how Kaldi, the goat herder.
 His goats discovered the uplifting effects of eating the red berries from the coffea arabica tree, in what is now southern Ethiopia over 1000 years ago (Click here to discover Kaldi’s story!).

 Have a look at Richard Jones trip to Ehiopia!
-Where he had the chance to discover this wonderful country, home of coffee, and to be part of the entire process (from picking coffee cherries to sourcing coffee beans) of our Horny Goat specialty coffee!
+Where he had the chance to discover this wonderful country, home of coffee, and to be part of the entire process (from picking coffee cherries to sourcing coffee beans) of our Horny Goat Ethiopia specialty coffee!

 Our Pink Elephant coffee has the same levels of intensity and acidity, but perhaps a slightly lighter body.
-Also scoring 88 points, it is grown in the northern mountains of Thailand above Chang Mai, and so its flavours are very different.
+Scoring 88 points, it is grown in the northern mountains of Thailand above Chang Mai, and so its flavours are very different.
 It retains elements of the citric limey-ness of a ‘natural’ which is balanced by a more lush tropical fruit sensation before you are hit square in the face with a vanilla infused spiced rum flavour.
 This spicy tone becomes the lasting memory as the aftertaste to your drink, and we love it.
 We feel it is a more unique flavor experience and something we have committed to buying throughout 2019-2020.
 Specialty coffee from Thailand is still quite rare, especially compared to Ethiopia.
 There is a very vibrant specialty scene happening in Thailand and we’re just lucky enough that they have allowed us to get in on the act.
 This Pink Elephant will be around for a while we think!

 But why Pink Elephant as a name?
 It’s pretty unusual we agree.
 But, like all of our coffees, we also look for a way to communicate a story or an idea behind the coffee.
 Because we believe Thailand and especially its coffee is something quite majestic and still quite rare, we linked it to the white Elephant, an auspicious animal given great reverence by Thai people.
 And when this pale skinned elephant is wet, it creates a faint hue of pink.
 That subtle change in appearance of an animal so bold and strong is something we found very appealing.
 We have tried to display that in our packaging design too!

 These flavor assumptions, sound really impossible right?
 Well, it is of course a matter of interpretation, but if you concentrate your mind and really try to taste the coffee (without the interference of milk or sugar of course!), you will start to experience these different flavor notes.
-Try our natural process coffees and Discover all our specialty coffee beans to begin your coffee journey with us!
+Try our natural process coffees and discover all our specialty coffee beans range to begin your coffee journey with us!

 The Bean Team